felixfung/skippy-clone/README.md

 If you want to fly around your daily window flow, if you want cool window motions that adds to your productivity, if you want to manage your windows like a boss, skippy-xd might be the thing for you.

-Checkout the wiki for gallery, how to use, config options, and other info.
+Checkout the youtube videos https://youtu.be/R__zua04xe0, https://youtu.be/reUDapFGnmQ.
+Also check the wiki for how to use, config options, and other info.